grizzie17/Rollator-Vision/README.md

 * Solder relay

 * Create wiring harnesses: (provide some slack but not too much).
 All wiring harnesses will use ribbon cables with Dupont connectors.
-  * battery - 2 wire
+  * battery - 2 wire - with EC3 connector on the battery side
-  * left/right vibrators - 2 wire
+  * left/right vibrators - 2 wire - male connectors to female RCA jacks - vibrator to male RCA jacks
   * LED - 2 wire
-  * left/front/right ultrasonic sensors - four wire
+  * left/front/right ultrasonic sensors - four wire - male on one side and female on the other
   * ADXL345? - 8 wire

 -----